Got new chicks….only to have your hens pick on them? There’s an easy explanation why – and you don’t have to worry.

 Stress-Related Bullying

-The older chickens will then bully the younger chicks simply because they didn’t have an outlet.
+The older chickens will then bully the younger chicks simply because they don’t have an outlet.
 They have that built-up aggression and the younger chicks are simply that outlet.

 In most cases, specifically with pet chickens, that’s not even really an issue.